CARiSMA-Tool/carisma-tool/documentation/usage.md

 11. Correct the model according to the check.
 12. Run the check again and observe if it is correct.

+## Create a PNG or JPEG from a model

+1. Open model
+2. Right click in free drawing area
+3. Choose File
+4. Save Image As File...

 # Preference Settings

 ## CARiSMA Preference Settings